What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 The central administration of a banking institution is divided into the decision-making centre, it comprising the authorised management and the heads of the business functions, and the administrative centre, which includes the administrative, accounting and IT organisation and shall ensure, among others, proper administration, execution of operations, complete recording of operations and accurate production of information.
 The members of the management body must have already acquired an adequate level of professional experience through the performance of similar activities and thus be of high professional repute.
 The latter is assessed on the basis of police records and any source that evidences their good reputation and/or offers a guarantee for the irreproachable conduct of their duties.
 The prudential approval procedure sets out the fit and proper approval process for the appointment of key function holders and members of the management body in credit institutions.
 Recent amendments to CSSF Circular 12/552 have enhanced the provisions with respect to the diversity and independence of the management body.

 Furthermore, internal governance arrangements pursue to eliminate or limit conflicts of interest.
 The Luxembourg legal framework requires that the organisation chart of the credit institution is established based on the principle of segregation of duties, pursuant to which the duties and responsibilities will be assigned so as to avoid making them incompatible for the same person.
 In that context the management body is required to document data related to loans provided to the management body and share these data with the CSSF upon its request.
-The Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council, introduces rules aimed to mitigate the conflict of interest between the credit institution and its clients.
+The Commission Delegated EU Regulation 2017/565 of 25 April 2016 supplementing Directive 2014/65/EU, introduces rules aimed to mitigate the conflict of interest between the credit institution and its clients.
 In that context, article 41(2) provides that when a credit institution is engaged in the marketing of its own instruments, clear and effective arrangement should be at place for the identification, prevention and/or management of the potential conflict of interest.
 In the same context, and as analysed in question 12, special rules regulate the remuneration policy of credit institutions.

 Credit institutions are also required to have dedicated internal control functions, such as a risk control function, a compliance function and an internal audit function.
 The internal control functions are permanent and independent functions, each with sufficient authority.
 The degree of the measures required is subject to the principle of proportionality, meaning that more complex, riskier and significant institutions must have in place enhanced internal governance and risk management arrangements.